sourcekris/goflint/README.md

 ## License

-As this contains a great deal of code copied from the Go source it is licenced identically to the Go source itself - see the LICENSE file for details.
+Apache 2.0.
+See the LICENSE file for details.

 ## Note About Prior Art